List of Billboard 200 number-one albums of 1966

 These are the Billboard magazine number-one albums of 1966, per the Billboard 200.

-Herb Alpert's Tijuana Brass had three number one albums in 1966, Whipped Cream and Other Delights (the best-selling album of the year), Going Places and What Now My Love, which spent a cumulative 18 weeks at number one.
+Herb Alpert and the Tijuana Brass had three number one albums in 1966, Whipped Cream & Other Delights (the best-selling album of the year), Going Places and What Now My Love, which spent a cumulative 18 weeks at number one.

 The Beatles had three number one albums in 1966, Rubber Soul, Yesterday and Today and Revolver, which spent a cumulative 17 weeks at number one.